Theology and Practice in Islam

 In addition, there was the question of how I could emotionally and spiritually feel my religion, which I was given along the way and into which I was born, in Germany as well.

 This question still occupies us today.

 Some circumstances in Germany change the practice of religion.
 Already the weather makes a difference, and therefore many things have to be rethought and compromises have to be made.
 I think the most exciting thing about religions is that they have always been flexible and variable.
 You can take them with you wherever you go.
 I find that fascinating, also for my own path in life.

+TV: In this context, I would like to talk about the subject of headscarves.
 You also wear one.
-What is the meaning of the headscarf?
+What is the significance of the headscarf?
 I’ve already talked to some Muslim women, but I have to confess that I’m a little slow on the uptake on the subject.
 It’s still unclear to me.

 Yerli: I’m afraid it won’t get any better with my answer.
 Maybe I’ll just confuse you even more.
 Every woman who wears a headscarf that you ask will probably give you an individual answer.

 I do not put the headscarf first in my religious world.
 In my religion, or for me personally, other values play a greater role.
 Of course, I also wear the headscarf because I am a Muslim.
 The headscarf as a word does not appear in the Koran.
 It doesn’t necessarily mean that you should wear a headscarf, but it’s about a covering requirement in the society of the time.
 The passage adresses Men and women equally.